i Merger control authority

 The Authority will also usually conduct market tests to check information provided by the parties.
 Market tests are usually conducted through information requests sent to other market players (competitors, suppliers, customers).

 When remedies are proposed to the FCA, the review period is automatically extended by 15 working days.
-Besides, parties may ask when necessary for the review period to be suspended ('stop the clock') for a period of up to 15 working days.
+Additionally, parties may ask, when necessary, for the review period to be suspended ('stop the clock') for a period of up to 15 working days.
 Such possibility may be used to finalise commitments, for example.
 The Authority may also stop the clock in Phase I either when parties failed to inform of new relevant facts that occurred before the submission of the filing or failed to provide all or part of the information requested within the deadline.
+To our knowledge, the FCA tends to rely more often on this possibility, in particular when it needs time to finalise its market investigation or the drafting of the decision.

 At the end of this period, if no competition concern remains unsolved, the FCA will clear the concentration.
 Otherwise, the process moves to Phase II.

-Within five working days after the notification of the FCA's clearance decision to the Minister for the Economy, the latter can ask the FCA to open a Phase II review of the concentration.
+Within five working days of the notification of the FCA's clearance decision to the Minister for the Economy, the latter can ask the FCA to open a Phase II review of the concentration.

 ii Parties' ability to accelerate the review procedure